kannikakabilar/Kannika-Notas/Checkpoint/README.md

 2\. &ensp; Where will the Ball Fall - simple DFS - LeetCode Q1706

 3\. &ensp; Validate Binary Search Tree - LeetCode Q98
-Hint-Note: When working with extreme integer values -> you can use Long.MIN_VALUE to Long.MAX_VALUE to act as -infinity to +infinity
+<br>Hint-Note: When working with extreme integer values -> you can use Long.MIN_VALUE to Long.MAX_VALUE to act as -infinity to +infinity

 <h4 style="color:#0303ad">DFS Tree Qs</h4>